 “I said I’d bring him back,” he told her after she quieted.

 Wei Wuxian rose shakily.
-All the strength in his body had left after the horse ride and the trek up the hills, after using Suibian for the first time without a golden core for the sword to latch on to.
+All the strength in his body had left after the horse ride and the trek up the hills, and using Suibian for the first time without a golden core for the sword to latch on to had been a ravaging experience.
 He was not surprised to feel light-headed and see black spots before him, or to have to stumble to the edge of the poisoned pool in order to retch there.

 He was surprised, however, to feel Wen Qing follow him and put a hand over his forehead.
-For a terrible second, he feared that he would cry and hold her as he did Jiang Yanli.
+For a terrible second, he hoped that she would cry and hold him as Jiang Yanli did.